-In the sub-loop we and the with the selected target group negotiate the MVC (impact), create and develop, we probe it and gets further insights by continuous learning and measuring success or failure.
+In the sub-loop we negotiate the MVC (change impact) with the selected target group, we create and develop the change, we probe it and we get further insights by continuous learning and measuring success or failure.
 The sub-loop we might run through multiple times up to a (pre-)defined limit.
-In reviewing our data we decide about success or flop, about continuing, stopping or pivoting the change.
+In reviewing our data, we decide about success or flop, about continuing, stopping or pivoting the change.

 Insights. – Understand the problem space (what is the problem, what is the problem of the problem; who benefits from change).

 Options. – Identify areas of potential changes, based on the hypotheses; clustered by effort-value ratio.

 Minimum Viable Change (MVC) / Experiments. – Generate from options the smallest applicable change, MVC.

 Perturb the organisation by running the MVC as an experiment and validate/falsify your hypothesis.

 The sub-loop is for running experiments:

 Prepare. – This is the planning stage of your Experiment.
 Slice the MVC in as small as possible but still working parts.
 Build a hypothesis for start/end state.
 Define measures for the end state.